iwanttobealight/iwanttobealight.ru/posts/if-smth-seems-wrong-it's-wrong.md

 But it wasn't.
 It was like it seems — irresponsible and careless acts.
 I was wrong.
 I didn't listen to my intuition.

-if something (external) seems wrong — it's probably wrong. (things in my head lives by different laws)
+if something (external) seems wrong — it's probably wrong. (things in my head lives by other laws)

 i have to less listen to others and more trust myself